-At the front of the march will be a great silverback mountain gorilla, the head of his family who will do anything to protect them.
+At the front of the march will be a great eastern lowland gorilla, the head of his family who will do anything to protect them.
 He reaches out his hand, inviting the public to take hold and join him as he marches to protect his wild family.
 Holding on to him will be a chimp and the rest of the animals will link together in a single procession.

 Each of the individual sculptures will be based on real animals that Gillie and Marc have photographed and sketched over the years, bringing as accurate an image of each of the animals as possible.
 The public will be able to move through the procession, getting up close and personal with many different animals they perhaps would never have had the chance to see in real life.
 To make it even more interactive, each animal will have a plaque with a story about the animal.
 On the plaque will be a QR code which will take the public to a webpage filled with information about the species and the threats it faces to educate the public on some of the world’s most endangered species.